 Oh no. An icy ball formed in Peter’s stomach.
 She was supposed to drink it, not get it on her—

 “AAAAAAHHHHH!!!”
 She swung at no one in particular, trying to coldcock the son of a bitch who’d just thrown shit into her eyes.
 Students stopped dancing, captivated by her fury.
 Blake Turner followed suit.

 “Peter Lee!”
 Eun shouted.

-He turned around and saw her striding toward him, pure murder shining from her eyes.
+He turned around and saw her striding toward him, pure murder written across her face.
 She stopped a foot away and shook a half-empty glass in front of his nose.
 “Did you spike the punch, you fucking asshole?”